Mull-Tokens: Modality-Agnostic Latent Thinking: Related Work

 \xhdr{Latent Reasoning.} Our thinking tokens are heavily inspired by latent reasoning techniques in language models \cite{pausing_ICLR24,hao2024training,shen2025codi}.
 A closely related theme is test-time scaling, allocating more compute at inference time before producing an answer~\cite{snell2024scaling,pausing_ICLR24,kleinman2025e1}.
 While some approaches adopt recurrent models over continuous tokens~\cite{hao2024training,geiping2025scaling,zhu2025scaling}, they break standard parallel processing and accumulate errors~\cite{hao2024training,yang2025mirage}.
-Hence, we adopt discrete think tokens with a rich internal recurrence achieving substantial gains.
+Concurrent works MVoT~\cite{li2025mvot} and MIRAGE~\cite{yang2025mirage} also explore visual thought tokens interleaved with text, similar to the interleaved image-text baseline we compare against.
+In contrast, our \name{} are modality-agnostic and do not require explicit switching between modalities.
+We adopt discrete think tokens with a rich internal recurrence achieving substantial gains.